KeithDinh/Java-Code-Editor/README.md

 * Compile All will compile all project files.
 Similar to visual studio, if a file is not part of a project it will not be able to compile.
 * Compiling a file will auto-save that file.
 Compiling Main and compile all will auto-save the project.

-## Other

-* As of right now the ClassLoader is not finished.